This article in its original form appeared in the For The Record column in Cryonics, February 1992. Last updated October 2014.

 See also R. Michael Perry, “For the Record,” Cryonics, 4th Qtr 1998, 35-39 (includes additional references).

-I am also indebted to those who, in one way or another, contributed other verbal or unpublished written material used in this article, mainly: Fred and Linda Chamberlain, Mike Darwin, Paul Genteman, Claire Halpert, Curtis Henderson, Saul Kent, Joseph Klockgether, Ted Kraver, and Robert Nelson.
+I am also indebted to those who, in one way or another, contributed other verbal or unpublished written material used in this article, mainly: Fred and Linda Chamberlain, Mike Darwin, Paul Genteman, Claire Halpert (Claire Branand), Curtis Henderson, Saul Kent, Joseph Klockgether, Ted Kraver, and Robert Nelson.

 Capsule failure.
 “Thus Spake Curtis Henderson, Part 6,” Chronosphere [accessed August 2014].

 de la Poterie, Genevieve: The Outlook, Feb.
 1972, cover page; The Outlook, Aug.
 1971, cover page.